Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 USNHC

-Memphis 52k USS Memphis (Armored Cruiser No. 10) - View of the ship's wreck at Santo Domingo, Dominican Republic, in July 1917.
+Memphis 52k USS Memphis (ARC-10) - View of the ship's wreck at Santo Domingo, Dominican Republic, in July 1917.
 She had been cast ashore by a tidal wave on 29 August 1916, and by this time had been largely stripped of guns, supplies and equipment.
 Note walkway on cables leading from shore to the ship's boat deck and chute running out from the after port main deck six-inch gun casemate.
 Collection of John G. Krieger, 1967.
 He was serving in USS Eagle when the photograph was taken.

 U.S. Naval Historical Center Photograph #NH 49909.